bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 wc_AesFree(&aes);
 ```

-If it is necessary to use an HSM owned key instead of a client owned key, functions such as `wh_Client_SetKeyAes` (with a different ABI function used for each type of wolfCrypt struct) will make wolfHSM use the indicated HSM side key instead of a client supplied one:
+If it is necessary to use an HSM-owned key instead of a client-owned key (e.g. a HSM hardware key), client API functions such as `wh_Client_SetKeyAes` (or similar for other crypto algorithms) will make wolfHSM use the indicated HSM key for the subsequent cryptographic operation instead of requiring a client-supplied key:

 ```c
 #include "wolfhsm/client.h"